navbala/UT-Data-Analytics-Bootcamp/Homework/Python - API/README.md

 # WeatherPy
 ## Analysis
  - The closer a city is to the equator, the higher the temperature (F) of that city.
 This is noted in the "City Latitude vs. Temperature (3/1/2018)" graph, below, where the highest data points for temperature are above the "0" latitude (note that the equator is at latitude "0").
  - The Northern Hemisphere typically has higher wind speeds (mph).
-This is indicated in the "City Latitude vs. Wind Speed (3/1/2018)" graph where the data points for wind speed in the Nothern Hemisphere (latitudes 0 to 90) are higher than the those in the Southern Hemisphere (latutide -90 to 0).
+This is indicated in the "City Latitude vs. Wind Speed (3/1/2018)" graph where the data points for wind speed for cities in the Nothern Hemisphere (latitudes 0 to 90) are higher than for cities in the Southern Hemisphere (latitude -90 to 0).
  - The Southern Hemisphere typically has higher humidity %).
-This is indicated in the "City Latitude vs. Humidity (3/1/2018)" graph where there is greater number of data points with higher humidty in the Souther Hemisphere (latitudes -90 to 0) than those in the Northern Hemisphere (latutide 0 to 90).
+This is indicated in the "City Latitude vs. Humidity (3/1/2018)" graph where there is greater number of data points with higher humidty for cities in the Souther Hemisphere (latitudes -90 to 0) than for cities in the Northern Hemisphere (latitude 0 to 90).